hypersasha/npm-webbox/README.md

 ```

 ## Creating a server root
-You also can set the root of your server.
 You also can set root of your server.
 Just make some folder in your project (./www, for example), add an **index.html** file with some markup and then modify your **index.js**

 ```JavaScript